DigitalPublishingToolkit/TOD34AlgorithmicAnxiety/md/book.md

-economy is, what it’s for, and what it should be’.[^ch03_86] Writing about the Black-Scholes model and relying on the work of Michel Callon, Donald makes a similar argument in *An Engine Not A Camera: How Financial Models Shape Markets* (2006): models trump reality—or, theory trumps practice.
+economy is, what it’s for, and what it should be’.[^ch03_86] Writing about the Black-Scholes model and relying on the work of Michel Callon, Donald makes a similar argument in *An Engine Not A Camera: How Financial Models Shape Markets* (2006): models trump reality — or, theory trumps practice.
 In a self-referring and self-confirming loop, MacKenzie argues that economic theories and trading models perform and hence shape the operations and processes of financial markets.
 Model-makers, he states, imagine the financial market as predictable and controllable.
 The models built on this assumption subsequently perform it.
-He writes: “\[t\]he effects of the use of the Black-Scholes-Merton model in arbitrage thus seem to have formed a direct performative loop between ‘theory’ and ‘reality’.[^ch03_87] The model, and the practice it sustained helped to create a reality on the market that confirmed the theory of the model.[^ch03_88]
+He writes: '\[t\]he effects of the use of the Black-Scholes-Merton model in arbitrage thus seem to have formed a direct performative loop between "theory" and "reality"'.[^ch03_87] The model, and the practice it sustained helped to create a reality on the market that confirmed the theory of the model.[^ch03_88]